dire_pytorch_memory_efficient.py

 from loguru import logger

-# Import base class
+# Import base class and compiled kernels

-from .dire_pytorch import DiRePyTorch # pylint: disable=cyclic-import
+from .dire_pytorch import DiRePyTorch, _attraction_forces_compiled # pylint: disable=cyclic-import

 # PyKeOps for efficient force computations